GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

     reconcile result: 3 attempted, 3 successful, 0 skipped, 0 failed, 0 timed out
     ```

 1. Your GKE cluster is now ready!
+Connect using the following command.
+Please change the following values: `cluster-name`, `location`, and `project-id`.

+    ```bash
+    gcloud container clusters get-credentials cluster-name --region location --project project-id
+    ```

 > These instructions does not delete the Config Controller cluster.